-Review the Publisher Delivery report to see a summary of each ad type, where it appeared and how many impressions that placement received.
+Review the Publisher Delivery report by placement to see a summary of performance.

 Since the data is only a summary of the last 30 days, this is something you’ll want to review on a monthly basis.

-Make sure your list is saved as a .txt or .csv file.
-Upload it and click “create Block list” to finalize.
+Make sure your list is saved as a .txt or .csv file and named appropriately.
+Upload it and click Create Block List to finalize.